Proofreading 2: Headway

 This course is for people who have some knowledge and experience of proofreading and would like to learn more.
 Specifically designed to sit between Proofreading 1: Introduction and Proofreading 3: Progress, Proofreading 2: Headway builds on the basic skills you already have to improve your concentration, focus and judgement.

-We strongly recommend that you take Proofreading 1: Introduction before you tackle this course.
+We recommend that you take Proofreading 1: Introduction before you tackle this course.

-This course guides you through common editorial conventions, house styles, layout issues and the basics of dealing with texts involving illustrations, tables and notes.
+This course guides you through common editorial conventions, house styles, layout issues and the basics of dealing with texts involving illustrations, tables, notes and references.
 The exercises cover a variety of texts ranging from public information to academic books.
 They provide you with plenty of practice in spotting and marking errors both on screen and on paper and are designed to help you develop strategies for dealing with increasingly demanding texts.

-Proofreading 2: Headway is an assessed course, with three assessments marked by your tutor.
+Proofreading 2: Headway is an assessed course, with three assignments marked by your tutor.
 In addition, you have 1 hour of tutor support as part of your course.
-Further hours can be purchased at £35 per hour.
+Further hours can be purchased at £36.80 per hour.

 What you should know after the course